krocon/node-files-and-folders/README.md

 # files-and-folders (FnF)
 Become a master of file management with **"Files and Folders"** (FnF).
+FnF is an orthodox browser based file managers for Mac OS X, Windows and Linux.

+The server component based on *Node.js*, the client component on *AngularJS*.

 It's an early version!
-Tested on Windows 7 and Mac OS X only.
-Documentation will be expanded and new features will be added.
+Tested on Windows 7 and Mac OS X. Documentation will be expanded and new features will be added.

 ![screen](https://cloud.githubusercontent.com/assets/11378781/14437724/ed962c40-0022-11e6-963f-523c2225df9b.png)